Art of the Possible Education Scholarship Grants

 • Consultations are available with OES team members throughout the application process.
 Request an informal chat or an in-depth consultation.

-• Program director/division head’s written approval for the project idea must be included with the February 23 draft application submission
+• Program director/division head’s written approval for the project idea must be included with the draft application.

 • Applicants must receive at least one consultation before submission of their draft application.